akashdeep000/chatterbox-tts/ARCHITECTURE.md

 *   **RunPod Instance:** A cloud-based virtual machine with a dedicated GPU (e.g., NVIDIA RTX 3090 or A-series GPUs) to accelerate the TTS model inference.
 *   **Docker Container:** An isolated environment created from a Docker image that packages the application, its dependencies, and the necessary runtime.
 This ensures consistency across different environments.
-*   **API Server:** A Python-based web server (using FastAPI) that handles both REST and WebSocket requests.
-It manages voice models, generates speech, and can either stream the audio in real-time (via WebSockets) or return a complete audio file (via REST).
+*   **API Server:** A Python-based web server (using FastAPI) that handles REST requests.
+It manages voice models, generates speech, and can stream the audio back to the client.
 *   **Chatterbox TTS Engine:** The core Python library responsible for synthesizing speech from text using the base TTS model and the selected cloned voice.
 *   **Persistent Network Volume:** A network-attached storage volume provided by RunPod.
 It is used to store cloned voice files (e.g., `.pth` files) so they persist even if the RunPod instance is restarted or changed.